top of page

 1 pound yardlong beans, blanched

-1.5 pounds hiiros or similar cherry tomato, sliced in half
+1 ½ pounds cherry tomatoes, sliced in half

-3 cloves garlic, peeled plus one clove to rub on the toasted bread
+3 cloves garlic, peeled plus one clove to rub on toasted bread

 2 full tablespoons pine nuts